I’m sure you’ve heard the expression:

 So, I was counting on my gut feeling that clients would not want to call it every time they refer to the business.
 I believed they would eventually shorten it or “sex it up” to suit themselves.

-Sure enough, it soon became ITDS or Impact Training.
+Sure enough, people were soon referring to it as ITDS or Impact Training.
 Because I anticipated this, I registered the business so that you could write a cheque to ITDS.

-But people just could not seem to get the name right, even after the business had been in existence for more than three years.
-Moreover, when people heard or saw the name, they always thought it was providing a different kind of services than it was.
+But people just could not seem to get the name right although the business had been in existence for more than three years.

 6. Try to avoid “hybrid” and “cute” names